jeyabalajis/aws-certified-sa-pro-notes/docs/network/route53.md

 > A hosted zone is a container for records, and records contain information about how you want to route traffic for a specific domain, such as example.com, and its subdomains (acme.example.com, zenith.example.com).

+### Public Hosted Zones
+- Contains records that specify how to route traffic on the internet (public domain names)

+> DNS Security Extensions (DNSSEC) works only with _Public Hosted Zones_

+### Private Hosted Zones
+- Contains records that specify how to route traffic within one or more VPCs (private domain names).

+> Must enable _enableDnsHostNames_ and _enableDnsSupport_ for private hosted zones.

 ### Health checks:

+- Health Checks provide _Automated DNS Failover_.

 - Health checks that monitor an endpoint
-- Health checks that monitor other health checks (calculated health checks)
+- Health checks that monitor other health checks (calculated health checks).
+Perform maintenance on your website without causing all healthchecks to fail.
 - Health checks that monitor CloudWatch alarms

 > Route 53 health checkers can’t access private endpoints.